nail.

 1. loc. verb.
 Colloq.
 Be mocked or deluded inadvertently or who did not expect.

-get someone of the nails of another person.1. loc. verb.
-Colloq. out of the claws.
+get someone of the nails of another person.

 1. loc. verb.
 Colloq.
 Use all his skill, ingenuity or value in some narrow lance that occurs.